oap-project/raydp/doc/spark_on_ray.md

 available_node_types:
   spark_on_spot:  # Spark only nodes
     resources:
-      spark_executor: 100 # custom resource indicates these node group is for Spark only
+      spark_executor: 100 # custom resource, with name matches the one set in spark.ray.raydp_spark_executor.actor.resource.*
     min_workers: 2
     max_workers: 10  # changing this also need to change the global max_workers
     node_config: